 It has further been asked, why the communications which are written for Mr. Slade on his slates, as is supposed by invisible spirits, are for the most part so commonplace, and so completely within the compass of human knowledge; high spirits must yet necessarily write with more genius, and also spell properly.
-A private teacher of philosophy at Berlin having made this objection to me personally, on his visit to Leipsic, I observed to him that any communication transcending the present horizon of our understanding must necessarily appear to us absurd and incomprehensible, and I quoted to him the following words of Lichtenberg :- " If an angel were to discourse to us of his philosophy, I believe that many propositions would sound to us like '2 and 2 make 13."
+A private teacher of philosophy at Berlin having made this objection to me personally, on his visit to Leipsic, I observed to him any communication transcending the present horizon of our understanding must necessarily appear to us absurd and incomprehensible, and I quoted the following words of Lichtenberg: - "If an angel were to discourse to us of his philosophy, I believe that many propositions would sound to us like '2 and 2 make 13.'"
 Far from understanding me, that young philosopher asked me quite seriously, and with an expression of the highest curiosity, whether such propositions, then, ever appeared on Mr. Slade's slates to attest their angelic origin.
 Completely unprepared for such a naïve question, I was silent, and looked with some astonishment at my young philosopher, who had even already published a book on the new theory of space.
-Without replying, I thought, "Only wait; soon thou also wilt be at rest" (" Warte nur, balde ruhest auch du"), as regular professor of philosophy in the bosom of some famous German university, and then will it be with thy students just as with us "if an angel discoursed to us of his philosophy;" for Lichtenberg says, "We live in a world where one fool makes many fools, but one wise man only a few wise men." † great intelligence of the invisible beings surrounding him.
-For if, without appearing presumptuous, I may include myself in that class of intelligent beings in which indeed all my fellow-men also number themselves, by the name of their species "homo sapiens," yet would I make more precise communications and explanations concerning my physical observations only to such men as I hold to be sufficiently trained.
-In a society of social democrats, or in one of German or English scientists, where Mr. Tyndall or Sir W. Thomson finds such a ready sale for their wares -yes, even in the Berlin Academy, I would refrain from speaking or experimenting on my theory of space.
-Were I, for example, myself one of those invisible spirits who hover round Mr. Slade, and were my medium invited to a "scientific" examination by the Berlin academicians, it would be easy for me to write on the slate the following proposition-for instance, "We are the play of our brain-molecules," or, "The first life on the earth took its rise in germs enclosed in the cool folds of a meteoric stone."
+Without replying, I thought, "Only wait; soon thou also wilt be at rest" ("Warte nur, balde ruhest auch du"), as regular professor of philosophy in the bosom of some famous German university, and then will it be with thy students just as with us "if an angel had discoursed to us of his philosophy;" for Lichtenberg says, "We live in a world where one fool makes many fools, but one wise man only a few wise men."